django-haystack/django-haystack/docs/tutorial.rst

     it won't matter.
 It's simply a convention to call it ``text``.

 Additionally, we're providing ``use_template=True`` on the ``text`` field.
-This allows us to use a data template (rather than error prone concatenation) to build the document the search engine will use in searching.
+This allows us to use a data template (rather than error-prone concatenation) to build the document the search engine will index.
 You’ll need to create a new template inside your template directory called ``search/indexes/myapp/note_text.txt`` and place the following inside::